LebCit/blog-doc/views/posts/what-is-blog-doc.md

 title: What is Blog-Doc ?
 date: 2022/09/30
 description: A brief introduction to Blog-Doc.
+featuredImage:
 tags: [Blog-Doc]
 ---
+Blog-Doc is **The Simplest Node.js CMS & SSG**.
+The CMS (Content Management System) allows the user to CRUD (Create, Read, Update, Delete) and control every aspect of the application **from the front-end** while the SSG (Static Site Generator) build a static site out of the created content !

-Blog-Doc is a tiny and dead simple static site generator written in JavaScript, using EJS as a templating language and Markdown to write and format the markup of the generated posts and pages.
+Blog-Doc is written in JavaScript ES6, using EJS as a templating language and Markdown to write and format the markup of the generated posts and pages.

 ## Motivation

 In July of this year (2022), I've written some posts on [my personal blog](https://lebcit.github.io/) showing how to create a Node.js app using EJS as a templating language and how to improve it.
 Then, taking the code a step further, I've showed how to use Markdown to write the app's content, and finally how to turn it into a simple SSG.
-So I've decided to leverage my own tutorials one more step by creating a super simple SSG out of them.
+So I've decided to leverage my own tutorials one more step by creating a super simple CMS & SSG out of them.

 ## Name, design & architecture